Kabhi Haan Kabhi Naa: Music

 The music was composed by Jatin–Lalit, while the lyrics were penned by Majrooh Sultanpuri.
-The song "Sachhi Ye Kahaani Hai" derives from two songs: Boney M.'s "Rasputin" (1978), and Johnny Wakelin's "In Zaire".
+The energetic “Ae Kaash Ke Hum” is one of the fan-favorite tracks with Kumar Sanu’s expressive vocals.The song "Sachhi Ye Kahaani Hai" derives from two songs: Boney M.'s "Rasputin" (1978), and Johnny Wakelin's "In Zaire".
 Kabhi Haan Kabhi Naa sold over 800,000 soundtrack albums in India.